-- Please ensure that the research narrative is comprised of one and only one Portable Document Format (PDF) file, including all appendices, when it is attached to the SF-424 (R&R) form. - When using the Portfolio Analysis Management System (PAMS) website at https://pamspublic.science.energy.gov, please avoid using the back-arrow button in your web browser to navigate. - Please ensure that the application contains no personally identifiable information (PII). - Please ensure that the budget is calculated using the applicable negotiated indirect cost and fringe benefit rates.
+- Please ensure that the research narrative is comprised of one and only one Portable Document Format (PDF) file, including all appendices, when it is attached to the SF-424 (R&R) form. - When using the PAMS website at https://pamspublic.science.energy.gov, please avoid using the back-arrow button in your web browser to navigate. - Please ensure that the application contains no protected personally identifiable information (PII). - Please ensure that the budget is calculated using the applicable negotiated indirect cost and fringe benefit rates.